Updated: 30th November 2020

 Average air changes per hour is higher than modelled using MyHomeEnergyPlanner which is based on SAP which suggested an effective air change rate of 0.74 air changes per hour (ACH).

 The model below suggests a maximum heat requirement of 5.5kW during times where the ambient temperature drops to -3C.
 My previous calculation using the MCS Heat Pump Calculator spreadsheet itself with higher U-values for the walls suggested 6.0kW.
-An 5kW EcoDan would not be sufficient if this heat demand is correct.
+A 5kW EcoDan without supplemental heating would not be sufficient if the outside temperature stayed at -3C for several days and the neighbouring properties were unheated if this heat demand is correct.

 Applying the effective air change rate calculated using MyHomeEnergyPlanner of 0.74 air changes per hour (ACH) drops the maximum heat requirement from 5.5kW down to 4.3kW, well within the capacity of the 5kW EcoDan.
 It would be great to do an air-tightness test to work out which is the more realistic figure.